Neuro-Affirming Autism & ADHD Assessments for Teens

 -

-Diagnostic evaluation is the process of determining if someone meets the clinical criteria for a diagnosis, like autism and ADHD.
+Diagnostic assessment is the process of determining if someone meets the clinical criteria for a diagnosis, like autism and ADHD.

-In our country, diagnostic evaluation typically uses the DSM-5-TR criteria.
+In our country, diagnostic assessment typically uses the DSM-5-TR criteria.
 When used directly, this language can feel pathologizing.
 In order to create a neuro-affirming experience, we designed an interview process that asks thoughtful, affirming questions, while ensuring we clinically meet the DSM criteria for autism.
-For ADHD, we use the DIVA-5 interview model.
-For both, we also invite clients to complete self-assessments; while this is optional, it gives the chance for additional data to support diagnosis.
-We can also provide these to parents and teachers.
-All of the tools we use were carefully selected to create an experience that leaves clients feeling genuinely seen and heard.
+For ADHD, we use the Young DIVA-5 interview model.
+For both, we also invite clients to complete standardized measures; while optional, it gives the chance for additional data to support diagnosis, which colleges may expect.
+The tools we use were carefully selected to create an experience that leaves clients feeling genuinely seen and heard.

 We follow the Lived Experience Informed Practice model, meaning lived experience is the foundation for our diagnostic exploration.
 We then blend this with an understanding of your teen’s life circumstances, an intersectional lens, clinical best practice, and evidence-based research to make meaning.